Claude Viallat: Biography

-Born in Nîmes, he grew up in Aubais, a French village with a strong bull tradition.
+Born in Nîmes, Viallat grew up in Aubais, a French village with a strong bull-rearing tradition.
 In 1955, he joined the École des Beaux-Arts (Fine Arts School) in Montpellier, where he met André-Pierre Arnal, Vincent Bioulès, Daniel Dezeuze, Toni Grand, François Rouan, and Henriette Pous, whom he married in 1962.

 After doing his military service in Algeria from 1958 to 1961, he joined the École Nationale Supérieure des Beaux-Arts (the National Fine Arts School) of Paris, where he met fellow students Joël Kermarrec, Pierre Buraglio, and Michel Parmentier.
 He discovered American art in Paris, notably the works of Kenneth Noland, Morris Louis, Sam Francis, and Mark Rothko.
-As soon as 1963, he was attracted to abstraction.
+By 1963 he had become attracted to abstraction.
 He was appointed as a teacher in the École des Arts Décoratifs (Decorative Arts School) of Nice in 1964 and decided to create a new formal language questioning the conventions of classical painting.
 He then started working systematically with one shape affixed on canvas without stretchers.
-His first personal exhibition took place at Nice’s Galerie A in 1966.
+His first personal exhibition took place at Nice's Galerie A in 1966.
 He also participated in several collective exhibitions that year.

 In 1967, he was appointed as a teacher in the École des Beaux-Arts (School of Fine Arts) in Limoges, where he met Raoul Hausmann.
 In 1968, in Paris, Viallat had his first personal exhibition at the gallery led by Jean Fournier – who remained his gallerist for nearly thirty years.

 He then participated in an exhibition that arguably originated the “Support/Surfaces” movement at the ARC, in the Modern Art Museum of Paris.
 His works were in most of the exhibitions of the movement from 1969 to 1971.
-Although he initiated this group and influenced it aesthetically through his pictorial works, he resigned on May 3, 1971 as he disagreed with the political and theoretical orientations imposed by Louis Cane and Marc Devade.
+Although he initiated this group and influenced it aesthetically through his pictorial works, he resigned on May 3, 1971, as he disagreed with the political and theoretical orientations imposed by Louis Cane and Marc Devade.